Measuring Societal Biases from Text Corpora with Smoothed First-Order Co-occurrence: Gender Bias Experiment Design

-To study the bias measurement methods, we make the linking assumption that for natural language corpora, the gender bias in the corpora distributions reflects the gender bias in the real world distributions.
-Hence, we can take advantage of the availability of gender-related statistics of occupations as a proxy for the true gender-specific distributions in corpora.
-Based on this assumption, we study the effects of our methods using two collections, both containing the statistics of the gender bias of a set of occupations, obtained from the U.S. job market.
-The bias for each occupation in the collections is the percent of people in the occupation who are reported as female (e.g. 90\% of nurses are women).
+\emph{Job market statistics.} We study the correlation of the calculated gender bias values with the statistics of the gender bias of a set of occupations, obtained from the U.S. job market.
+These statistics are provided by two collections, where in each the bias for an occupation is the percent of people in the occupation who are reported as female (e.g. 90\% of nurses are women).
 The first collection uses the data provided by~\citet{zhao2018gender}.
 The collection contains the statistics of 40 occupations, gathered from the U.S. Department of Labor.
 We refer to the collection as Labor Data.
-The second is provided by \citet{garg2018word} using the U.S. census data.
+The second is provided by~\citet{garg2018word} using the U.S. census data.
 From the provided data, we use the gender bias statistics of the year 2015 -- the most recent year in the collection, resulting in a list of 96 occupations.
 We refer to this as Census Data.
-We compare the correlation between the measured first-order and second-order gender bias values and the statistics in the collections using the Spearman $\rho$ and Pearson's $r$.
+We use Spearman $\rho$ and Pearson's $r$ correlations.